Lacquer or oil?

 Nowadays, there are two types of pre-finished oil flooring:

-* Type 2: the European style, which comes oiled and usually requires a hard wax or some type of sealing oil after install.
+Type two: the European style, which comes oiled and usually requires a hard wax or some type of sealing oil after install.
 The advantage of this is easier maintenance and the ability to repair scratches and wear in high traffic areas using a maintenance oil.
 In fact, oiled floors may not require a great deal of maintenance at all in low traffic areas.

 Budget is another factor to consider as oil can be more expensive, as it requires an extra step to oil your floor after it is laid.
 This can come in between approximately $8 to $20 per square metre.